Bdarz/Algorithm-Programming---Final-Project---The-Bunker-/readme.md

 Run Instructions
 1. Download all source code and assets
-2. Run main using Python
+2. Run "main.py" using Python
 3. Play the game